-What Can a Handyman Do in Kennebunk, Maine?
+What Can a Handyman Do Without a License in Kennebunk, Maine?

 In Maine, there is no general state-issued “contractor license” for a typical handyman/general contractor doing non-trade work; instead, Maine regulates specific skilled trades (electrical, plumbing, fuel/gas, etc.) and local code permits.
 In Kennebunk (York County), you should expect local registration/permits for certain jobs and you must not perform regulated trade work without the appropriate Maine state license—there is not a clear statewide “handyman exemption” dollar threshold that lets you do otherwise.